shossains/SQT/doc/Part_1_Report.md

 - Test if Clyde is moving near to Pacman if their distance is greater than 8 squares.

 Bad weather: <br/>
-- Test Clyde's behaviour if the player becomes null
+- Test Clyde's behaviour if the player isn't on the board.
 - Test Clyde's behaviour if there is a null square from the board

  See source code

 ### Exercise 11
 Good weather: </br>
-- Test Inky movement when
+- Test Inky's behaviour if Inky is behind Blinky.
--
+- Test Inky's behaviour if Inky is in front of Blinky.

 Bad weather: <br/>
--
+- Test Inky's behaviour if Blinky isn't on the board.
--
+- Test Inky's behaviour if player isn't on the board.
--
+- Test Inky's behaviour if